Lice Treatment: Examples of Over-the-Counter Products

 These medicines contain chemicals that kill lice.
 Be sure to follow the directions about proper use and safety.

 Itching may continue for 7 to 10 days after successful

 treatment with one of these medicines.
 Do not reapply the medicated shampoo or lotion during this

 time.
 You may want to try an over-the-counter cortisone cream to relieve the

 itching.
 Hydrocortisone cream should not be used for longer than 7 days without

+talking with your doctor.
 Note: Do not use the cream on

 children younger than age 2 unless your doctor tells you to.
 Do not use in the